Microsoft · Product Design

 Design Process

-Based on the design sprint work and user research completed by the Excel team, I discovered that people tend to comprehend data better when presented in chart form.
-Collaborating with data scientists during Phase 1, we focused on the insights that users valued the most from our previous research, such as correlations, outliers, trends, majorities, and more.
+Based on the design sprint work and user research, I discovered that people tend to comprehend data better when presented in chart form.
+Collaborating with data scientists during Phase 1, we focused on the insights that users valued the most: correlations, outliers, trends, majorities, and more.

-"Mobile first" was a prominent design principle.
-However, considering that the majority of Excel users operated it on Windows machines, we decided to prioritize the project's development on Windows initially.
-Consequently, we built it as a web app add-in using React, seamlessly integrated within Excel on Windows.
-Subsequently, we successfully embedded the same web add-in into Excel for Mac and Excel Online on the web.
-This presented us with a visual design challenge: the app had to seamlessly blend with the surrounding UI across all four color themes on Windows, two color themes on Mac, and in any web browser.
+"Mobile first" principle adaptation: Given that the majority of Excel users operated on Windows machines, we prioritized development on Windows initially as a web app add-in using React.
+We then embedded the same web add-in into Excel for Mac and Excel Online.
+The visual design challenge was to seamlessly blend with surrounding UI across 4 Windows color themes, 2 Mac themes, and any web browser.

 Exploration on the entry button for ideas